Most people have an email account, which means chances are you have encountered one of the many malicious phishing scams.

-Many people are used to standard phishing spam emails and don’t fall for them, but spear-phishing is another level and we get many questions about it.
-Spear-phishing is when somebody has found out some information about you or your business and uses that to make their fake email seem more legitimate.
+Many people are used to standard phishing spam emails and don’t fall for them.
+However, spear-phishing is another level and we get many questions about it.
+Spear-phishing is when somebody has found out some information about you or your business.
+They then use that to make their fake email seem more legitimate.

 In many cases they will pretend to be a member of the company or use a name they have found online.
-A popular form of spear-phishing at the moment is pretending to a CEO/manager – and sending emails requesting something to Payroll, HR or less senior employees, as they are more likely to click without asking questions.
+A popular form of spear-phishing at the moment is pretending to a CEO/manager.
+They will send emails requesting something to Payroll, HR or less senior employees.
+These people are more likely to click without asking questions.

 If you receive one, question whether the email looks like your company emails, and whether the person would email you.